numberscope/backscope/doc/update-backscope.md

-# How to update backscope
+# How to update backscope on the colorado.edu server

 This assumes the latest changes have been thoroughly tested.
 When you restart `backscope`, a script activates the virtual environment and